 If there’s no clear-cut “best product” for whatever I’m shopping for, I like to buy a couple of the top contenders and have my own head-to-head comparison.

 That’s what I’ve done here.

-I looked at all of the heavy-duty surge protectors that I could find on Amazon, picked what I considered the top four candidates and then bought them all so I could see what the best garage surge protector was.
+I looked at all the heavy-duty surge protectors I could find, chose what I considered the top four candidates, and then bought them all to see the best garage surge protector.

-Here’s are the four finalists, along with some important specs and images.
-At the end, I’ve listed my favorite as well as a back up choice.
+Here are the four finalists, along with some critical specs and images.
+In the end, I’ve listed my favorite as well as a backup choice.

 I won’t bury the lead on this one.
 The Yellow Jacket 5138 is easily my favorite garage surge protector for the price.

-It’s a heavy duty steel casing with a plastic backing panel that really feels like it could take a beating in a garage and not miss a beat.
+It’s a heavy-duty steel casing with a plastic backing panel that feels like it could take a beating in a garage and not miss a beat.

-The six outlets all have dust\and debris shields that you can easily close with your fingertips when the outlet isn’t in use.
-The outlets are set at 90-degree angles to the surge protector and arranged in a 4+2 pattern with two outlets near the bottom for your larger AC adapters.
+The six outlets all have dust\and debris shields that you can quickly close with your fingertips when the outlet isn’t in use.
+Each outlet is set at 90-degree angles to the surge protector and arranged in a 4+2 pattern with two outlets near the bottom for your larger AC adapters.

-There’s a green “Protected” light showing that the surge suppression is working correctly and a lighted power switch that has a good, solid feel when you flip it off and on.
+There’s a green “Protected” light showing that the surge suppression is working correctly and a lighted power switch with a good, solid feel when you flip it off and on.